Haar-Laplacian for directed graphs: Introduction

-{\em Contribution.} We propose here a new construction, called Haar-Laplacian, based on the symmetrized and skew-symmetrized adjacency matrices associated with a directed graph.
-Like other Laplacians for directed graphs \citep{Shubin94magnet,Zh21_magnet,Fior23sigmanet}, the Haar-Laplacian is a Hermitian matrix and thus is has real eigenvalues and orthogonal eigenvectors.
+{\em Contribution.} Here we propose a new construction, called Haar-Laplacian, based on the symmetrized and skew-symmetrized adjacency matrices associated with a directed graph.
+Like other Laplacians for directed graphs \citep{Shubin94magnet,Zh21_magnet,Fior23sigmanet}, the Haar-Laplacian is a Hermitian matrix and thus has real eigenvalues and orthogonal eigenvectors.
 We show that the Haar-Laplacian enjoys some properties that former Laplacians do not share.
 Moreover, we use the Haar-Laplacian in two types of applications.
 For graph learning, we introduce a spectral graph convolutional network called HaarNet and show its behavior for several instances of the link prediction problem in directed graphs; the best results are obtained for weight prediction, where the one-to-one relation of the Haar-Laplacian with the adjacency matrix gives it an edge over the existing approaches that do not have this property.
-We also illustrate the benefits of the Haar-Laplacian in graph signal processing tasks like denoising.
-A related work is \citep{BaDu24dualgcn}, where we have used the symmetrized and skew-symmetrized adjacency matrices for building separate blocks in an autoencoder network dedicated to anomaly detection; no connection with the Laplacian was made; no results, theoretical or experimental, are replicated in this paper.
+We also illustrate the benefits of a variant of the Haar-Laplacian, with differences only in the diagonal, but with a sound frequency domain interpretation, in graph signal processing tasks such as denoising A related work is \citep{BaDu24dualgcn}, where we have used the symmetrized and skew-symmetrized adjacency matrices for building separate blocks in an autoencoder network dedicated to anomaly detection; no connection with the Laplacian was made; no results, theoretical or experimental, are replicated in this paper.

 {\em Contents.} In Sec. \ref{sec:context}, we review the state-of-the-art in the topic of Laplacians for directed graphs, from two perspectives, those of graph learning and graph signal processing.
 In Sec. \ref{sec:haarlap}, we introduce the Haar-Laplacian and discuss its properties, showing its advantages over existing Laplacians.
 We also present its properties for simple graphs.
 Section \ref{sec:learning} is dedicated to the description of the graph learning problems that we tackle and to the presentation of the solution based on the Haar-Laplacian, the HaarNet network.
-Section \ref{sec:results} contains the numerical results obtained for learning (three types of link prediction problems) and signal processing (denoising).
+Section \ref{sec:results} contains the numerical results obtained for learning (three types of link prediction problems and a node classification problem) and signal processing (denoising).
 Section \ref{sec:concl} concludes the paper.